vicentinileonardo/mlflow-cratedb-chart/README.md

 # MLFlow CrateDB chart

-This is a Helm chart for [MLFlow adaper for CrateDB](https://github.com/crate/mlflow-cratedb).
+This is a Helm chart for [MLFlow adapter for CrateDB](https://github.com/crate/mlflow-cratedb).

 ## Prerequisites